marsha88/Playground/LineXLine/ListOutOfLambda/README.md

 # Impractical, Functional Lists (List out of Lambda)

-For my first post, I wanted to do something fun and entertaining.
-I don't want to bore you with super serious facts, or even cover anything practical for that matter.
+For my first post, I wanted to do something strange and entertaining.
+I don't want to bore you with super serious facts, or cover anything practical for that matter.
 Instead, we'll be walking through a programming exercise of sorts.

-I got the idea for this post from another article called [List out of Lambda](http://stevelosh.com/blog/2013/03/list-out-of-lambda/) by [Steve Losh](https://github.com/sjl).
-I highly recommend taking the time to read the article.
-I'm going to expand on what List out of Lambda covers by inexplicitly introducing a topic called Church encodings, but I'll be leaving out some additional talking points presented in List Out of Lambda (again, go read it - it's great).
+The ideas in this post come from a topic in math called [Chruch Encodings](https://en.wikipedia.org/wiki/Church_encoding), and were inspired by another article, [List out of Lambda](http://stevelosh.com/blog/2013/03/list-out-of-lambda/).

-## Goals:
+## Introduction:
 The goal of today is to rebuild language functionality using a VERY limited tool set.
 Sort of a "build a lot with a little" puzzle.
 We'll be creating a Javascript list data structure using **nothing** but functions.

 ## Part 1: Closures
 An important prerequisite to understanding the contents of this post is knowing a bit about Javascript functions.
 More specifically, you will need to understand how closures work.
 If you feel comfortable with closures go ahead and move on to Part 2!
 If not, no worries!
-We'll cover them in good detail, and if you're still confused by the end of my explanation, I'll link you to resources that explain things better than I can.
+We'll cover them in good detail, and if you're still confused by the end of the explanation, I'll link you to resources that explain things better than I did.
 I won't beat around the bush anymore.
 Let's answer the question: What is a closure?

 In developer speak, a closure is the combination of a function and the lexical environment within which that function was declared.